Towards Automated Identification of Violation Symptoms of Architecture Erosion: Threats to Validity

 \subsection{Reliability}

 Reliability reflects the replicability of a study regarding yielding the same or similar results when other researchers reproduce this study.
-One potential threat to reliability comes from the experimental settings (e.g., input data and hyperparameters for training classifiers) used in this work.
-We used the dataset from our previous study \cite{Li2023wvs} that had publicly shared the labeled data and corresponding scripts for collecting data.
-Besides, we also shared the source code in our replication package \cite{onlinepackage_TSE} to facilitate reproduction and validation.
-Another potential threat might be from the survey and interview design.
-To mitigate the threat, we provided the templates of our survey, semi-structured interviews, and customized emails in our replication package \cite{onlinepackage_TSE} to encourage further research in this area.
+One potential threat to reliability comes from the experimental settings (e.g., input data and parameters for training classifiers) used in this work.
+To address this, we used the dataset from our previous study \cite{Li2023wvs} that had publicly shared the labeled data and corresponding scripts for collecting data.
+Due to the potential non-determinism and variability of LLMs, the performance of LLM-based classifiers may vary across runs because of the stochastic nature of LLM inference and sensitivity to prompting conditions.
+Therefore, we have made our scripts publicly available~\cite{onlinepackage} to facilitate reproduction and validation.
+Another threat might concern the replicability of the survey and interview.
+In the current study, biases related to survey design were mitigated through careful question formulation and pilot testing.
+While such biases cannot be entirely eliminated, we provided the survey template, semi-structured interviews, and customized emails in our replication package \cite{onlinepackage} to maximize transparency and reliability, in order to facilitate replication in future studies.